 Senior Officer Position & Other Business Interests Evan J. Kleinhans President / Chief Executive Officer since September 2019.
-He previously served as Chief Financial Officer fo eight years.
+He previously served as Chief Financial Officer for eight years.
 Member of the Board of Directors for the North Carolina Foundation for Soil and Water Conservation.
 Member of the Board of Directors for the North Carolina's Southeast Regional Economic Development Partnership.
 Janna C. Bass Senior Vice President / Marketing and Financial Services Manager since August 2019.
 She previously served as Marketing Manager for two years.
 Prior, she served as Coordinator of Special Projects at Sampson Community College.
 Member of the College of Agriculture and Environmental Sciences Advisory Board for NC A&T State University.
-Mark A. Cochran Senior Vice President / Director of Information Technology from June 2018 to December 2021.
-He previously served as an Executive Director of Business Technology Operations for 15 years at Healthways, Inc. Brook H. Gillis Senior Vice President / Chief Sales Officer since January 2020.
+Brook H. Gillis Senior Vice President / Chief Sales Officer since January 2020.
 She previously served as a Regional Manager for the Southern Region of Cape Fear Farm Credit's territory.
 Prior, she served as a Relationship Manager in the Capital Markets Department.
 She also has more than ten years of lending experience having been a Loan Officer and Branch Manager in the Elizabethtown Branch.
 Charles M. Hester Senior Vice President / Chief Financial Officer since December 2019.
 He previously served as Controller for five years.
 Geoffrey J. Manderewicz Senior Vice President / Chief Operating and Chief Credit Officer since January 2020.
 He previously served as Chief Credit Officer for three years and as Credit Analysis Manager at AgChoice Farm Credit for six years.
 Prior, he served as a Loan Officer and Branch Manager for Northwest Savings Bank for eight years.
 Johnathan O. Patterson Senior Vice President / Chief Relationship Officer since January 2020.
 He previously served as a Regional Manager for the Northern Region of Cape Fear Farm Credit's territory.
 Prior, he served as Credit Portfolio Manager and Special Assets Manager.
 He also has more than 13 years of lending experience having been a Loan Officer and Branch Manager at Carolina Farm Credit and Cape Fear Farm Credit.
 Courtney R. Stewart Senior Vice President / Director of Risk Management since April 2020.
 She previously served as a Consumer Loan Officer, the Compliance Officer, and also the Credit Operations Manager for 11 years.
 Sarah B. Temple Senior Vice President / Human Resources Manager since August 2019.
 She previously served as Senior Human Resources Administrator for three years and as Credit Analyst for five years.
 Gerald B. Wilson Senior Vice President / Commercial Loan Manager since April 2019.
 He previously served as Branch Manager in the Kenansville Branch.